OmegaJackie/Clearvision-v6-to-v7-Converter/README.md

+# Clearvision-v6-to-v7-Converter
+Convert BetterDiscord ClearVision v6 themes to v7.
+# This simple script will convert any v6 ClearVision Themes to v7 and make a backup of your v6 file.

 1. Download the latest release version from the releases tab.
 2. Extract the folder (Location does not matter).
 3. Double-click the `Start Conversion.bat`.